 - CRA (revenue)-past tax owed

 - CRA (revenue)-tax instalments

-The exact name will differ slightly depending on the item you are paying and the banking establishment you are paying through.
+The exact name will differ slightly depending on the item you are paying for and the banking establishment you are paying through.

 At Your Banking Establishment

 After you have filed your tax file you will receive a voucher of some sort stating the amount of tax that you have owing.
 In the case of your year-end income tax return, this would be in your notice of assessment or reassessment.
-If you have not received a voucher or aren’t sure where that’s run off to you can request another one to be sent to you through your online my account or by calling: 1-800-959-8281 (individuals) or 1-800-959-8281 (self-employed/businesses).
+If you have not received a voucher or aren’t sure where that’s runoff, you can request another one to be sent to you through your online account or by calling: 1-800-959-8281 (individuals) or 1-800-959-8281 (self-employed/businesses).
 Note that you will require an original copy of the voucher, since the bank checks for the magnetic ink before processing the payment.

-If you are the type of person who prefers sending your payment directly to the CRA without using a third party you can send a cheque or money order by mail to Canada Revenue Agency, 875 Heron Road, Ottawa ON K1A 1B1.
+If you are the type of person who prefers sending your payment directly to the CRA without using a third party you can send a cheque or money order by mail to the Canada Revenue Agency, 875 Heron Road, Ottawa ON K1A 1B1.
 When using this method you need to make sure to include a remittance voucher with the payment.
 Also, make sure that the payment is made out to “Receiver General of Canada” and that on the memo line you include information identifying the payment being made.